akhimji/k8s-ns-cfgmgr/README.md

 Testing
 ```
-Action: Manually delete some repo's or services
+Action: Manually delete some deplyoment or services from cluster
 Outcome: Operator finds delta between repo and cluster state and reconsiles changes.

 Action: Adjust yaml files in Git repo